Lufthansa, campaigners urge EU to set 'e-kerosene' green jet fuel target

-BRUSSELS, July 1 (Reuters) - The European Union should set binding targets for airlines to use a share of green "e-kerosene" to reduce carbon emissions, Lufthansa (LHAG.DE) and a group of environmental campaigners, fuel producers and airports said in a letter on Thursday.
+BRUSSELS (Reuters) - The European Union should set binding targets for airlines to use a share of green “e-kerosene” to reduce carbon emissions, Lufthansa and a group of environmental campaigners, fuel producers and airports said in a letter on Thursday.

 The European Commission will propose targets for airlines to use a minimum share of sustainable fuels on July 14.
 The Commission dropped earlier draft plans for airlines to reach a 5% share of low-carbon fuels in 2030, increasing to above 60% in 2050, as the targets were deemed too low.